ibirnam/js_closure_tutorial/closure_tutorial.md

 * Global variables/functions can be accessed by all other variables and functions
 * Local variables/functions can only be accessed within the function they live in

-This is why in question 1 from the last chapter, `localFn()` returned `localfoo` and not `foo`, since there was a `foo` variable that lived within its own scope, it didn't look further to check out the global variables. **If variables have the same name, the most local variable will always have the highest priority**.
+This is why in question 1 from the last chapter, `localFn()` returned `localfoo` and not `foo`, since there was a `foo` variable that lived within its own scope, it didn't look further to check out the global variables.

 This is also why in question 3 from the last chapter, `localFn2()` returned a reference error, since `localTest` was not a variable that was wihin the local or global scope of `localFn()`.